 Ronald was awarded the Pro Ecclesia et Pontificate Papal medal on the Feast of Saint Stephen 2013, by Bishop Hugh Gilbert, for over forty years outstanding and distinguished service to the Church.

 The Cathedral Choir comprises Soprano, Alto, Tenor and Bass voices and performs each Sunday at 11.15am Mass.
-Rehearsals are held at 10.15am in the Upper Hall.
-Although we have a core of regular singers we recognise that some people are unable to attend every week.
+Rehearsals are held at 10.00am in the Upper Hall and on Thursday evenings at 7.00pm in the Clergy House.
 If you are interested in joining us to lead and support the Cathedral Choir please contact the Director of Music on email@example.com

 As the name implies this group of singers and instrumentalists sing and play every Sunday evening.
 Rehearsals take place on Thursday evenings after the 7pm Mass and on Sundays from 4.30pm to 6pm in the Cathedral.
 There is a particular need for musicians at the present time.